conjurinc/apidocs/api.md

 The expiration timestamp in the response is in UTC time.

-Now you can use this token to create hosts pre-enrolled in the `prod/redis_factory` layer using the [Host Factory > Create Host](/#reference/host-factory/create-host) route.
+Now you can use this host factory token to create hosts pre-enrolled in the `prod/redis_factory` layer using the [Host Factory > Create Host](/#reference/host-factory/create-host) route.

 ```